 Menu

-How to make perfect barcodes for Avery label sheets in Microsoft Word
+How to make perfect barcodes for Avery label sheets using Microsoft Word

 Barcode Producer generates perfect barcodes.
 Download a free demo.

-Microsoft develops the industry-standard word processor while Avery manufactures industry-standard labels and label sheets, both for use at home, in the office and in industrial environments.
-Labels are often created to contain barcodes only.
-As part of Avery’s service, you can download label templates that are not yet supported by Microsoft Word.
+Microsoft develops the industry-standard word processor, and Avery manufactures industry-standard labels and label sheets.
+Both are intended for use at home, in the office, and in industrial environments.
+Avery Barcode Labels are generally created to contain barcodes only.

-• They are very limited in use — for instance, 2D barcode fonts don’t exist
+• They have limited use.
+For example, 2D barcode fonts don’t exist.

-• Microsoft Word may adjust the character spacing and make the barcode unreadable
+• Microsoft Word may automatically adjust the character spacing and make the barcode unreadable and unusable.

-• For each barcode type you need a different font and they’re often expensive
+• For each barcode type, you need a different font.
+These can be expensive and time-consuming to find and use.

-The best, therefore, is to use an industry standard barcode generator like Barcode Producer which creates barcodes as high-resolution images or vector art.
+The best way to create a barcode you can trust will work is to use an industry-standard barcode generator like Barcode Producer, which creates barcodes as high-resolution images or vector art.

-Barcode Producer’s built-in Automator module makes it very easy to quickly batch-create unique barcodes that fully comply with industry standards without any need for barcode fonts on your computer.
+Barcode Producer has a built-in Automator module, which makes it very easy and fast to batch-create unique barcodes that fully comply with industry standards without any need for barcode fonts on your computer.

 It is very easy to populate an Avery label sheet template in Microsoft Word with a folder full of barcodes produced by Barcode Producer’s Automator.